-- a.
-Define management and explain the principles of management - b.
-Define an office, office management, and state the functions - c. of an office - d.
-Explain the management functions: planning, organizing, directing, motivating, coordinating and controlling. - e.
-Identify and state the qualifications of a

-- good office manager. - f.
-Explain the factors to consider in selecting office location.
+- Define management and explain the a. principles of management - b.
+Define an office, office management, and state the functions of an office - Explain the management functions: planning. c. organizing, directing, motivating, coordinating and controlling. - Identify and state the qualifications of a good d. office manager. - Explain the factors to consider in selecting e. office location.